We are a communication firm

 If you do too, let’s get to work.

 Grey Horse is a full service firm with a wide range of practice areas.
 We know that’s a very broad statement, so let’s break it down with some real-life examples.
 Full service means we handle everything from big picture strategy (crafting your key messages, voice, and ethos) to the nitty-gritty details (building your VIP guest list for the launch party, writing your tweets) and everything in between (getting you an interview in the New York Times).
 As for our practice areas, you’ll find a list of them below.
+If these sound like what you need, let’s chat.

 - Public Relations